kingjbradz/JordanBradley_T1A3/README.md

 [Link for Bundler](https://bundler.io/)

 Gems featured in this application include Colorize, Smarter_CSV, TTY-Table, TTY-Prompt, and TTY-Font.
+They will be automatically installed alongside the application.
 In the case of bundle installation not working properly, you can find the sources for said gems here.

 • [Colorize](https://rubygems.org/gems/colorize/versions/0.8.1)
 This adds color to the text.